quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/week1.md

 ![image](https://github.com/quadrupl3d-ec/quadrupl3d-ec.github.io/assets/154422664/c9af6950-a8a2-4389-af99-c39449d608a3)

-The GUI application contains the same two builders, `ecrebuild` and `ecstart` must be executed with the same engine used by the GUI application otherwise your container will not be visible in the GUI application.
+The GUI application contains the same two builders, `ecrebuild` and `ecstart` must be executed with the same engine used by the GUI application **otherwise your container will not be visible in the GUI application**.

 In our case, we will using the newly-installed `desktop-linux` engine.